energyandcleanair/202409_india_deweather/methodology.md

 - Day of the year: Represents the specific day within the year (ranging from 1 to 365 or 366), capturing seasonal effects that repeat annually.
 - Day of the week: Indicates the day of the week (e.g., Monday, Tuesday), capturing weekly patterns that may influence air quality.

-## Analysis and Interpretation
+## Weather-normalisation and Interpretation

 The GBM model was trained to predict daily city-level air quality based on the weather variables and temporal variables described above.
 By including the decimal date as a predictor, the model captures underlying trends in air quality over time, independent of weather, seasonality, and weekly cycles.

-The trend in air quality, corrected for weather conditions, was extracted by analyzing the model's dependence on the decimal date variable.
+The weather-normalised concentration is finally obtained by simulating the model 500 times with bootstrapped weather-conditions for each day.
 The resulting trend represents the underlying changes in air quality over time that are not attributable to weather variations or recurring temporal patterns.

 ## References